kundajelab/atac_dnase_pipelines/README.md

 This pipeline has been deprecated as of June 2018.
-Please update your pipelines to the WDL-based pipeline at [https://github.com/kundajelab/atac-seq-pipeline](https://github.com/kundajelab/atac-seq-pipeline)
+Please update your pipelines to the WDL-based pipeline at [https://github.com/ENCODE-DCC/atac-seq-pipeline](https://github.com/ENCODE-DCC/atac-seq-pipeline)
 ===================================================

-*June 2018:* Note that the updated official ENCODE DCC pipeline is an exact replica of the pipeline in this repository except that it uses WDL instead of BigDataScript for workflow management.
-We recommend transitioning to the WDL version since it easier to install.
-Also all future updates and bug fixes will be made to the WDL-based pipeline.
-If you have processed datasets using the pipeline in this repository, you do NOT need to rerun anything.
-For future runs, we recommend switching to the WDL-based pipeline.

 ATAC-Seq / DNase-Seq Pipeline
 ===================================================